arnaudmorin/bootstrap-openstack-k8s/README.md

 ```

 # k8s-1
- On the `k8s-1` instance, we will install `k3s` and few other tools to manage have a full `kubernetes` cluster.
+ On the `k8s-1` instance, we will install `k3s` and few other tools to have a full `kubernetes` cluster.
  See https://k3s.io/ for more info.

 ## Install k3s